A Simple Algorithm for Consistent Query Answering under Primary Keys: Polynomial time algorithm

+On a "database" input $D$, the algorithm $\Cqk(q)$ inductively computes a set $\Deltak(q,D)$ of "$k$-sets" over $D$ while maintaining the following invariant:

-\AP Initially $\intro*\Deltak(q,D)$ contains all "$k$-sets" $S$ such that $S\models q$.
+\AP Initially $\Deltak(q,D)$ contains all "$k$-sets" $S$ such that $S\models q$.
 In other words, we start with all solutions to $q$ in all "repairs" of $D$.
 Clearly, this satisfies the invariant \eqref{eq:Delta:invariant}.
 Now we iteratively add a "$k$-set" $S$ to $\Deltak(q,D)$ if there exists a "block" $B$ of $D$ such that for every "fact" $u\in B$ there exists $S' \subseteq S\cup \{ u\}$ such that $S' \in \Deltak(q,D)$.
 Again, it is immediate to verify that the invariant \eqref{eq:Delta:invariant} is maintained.

-This is an inflationary fixpoint algorithm and notice that the initial and inductive steps can be expressed in \fo.
-If $n$ is the number of "facts" of $D$, the fixpoint is reached in $O(n^k)$ steps.
+This is an inflationary fixpoint algorithm.
+Note that both the initial and induction steps can be expressed in \fo because all sets of "facts" $S$ computed by the fixpoint have size at most $k$, and each set can be represented by a tuple of $k$ elements.
+A relation of arity $k$ can then encode $\Deltak$.
+The initial condition adds any "$k$-set" that contains a solution to $q$, and the induction step again adds only "$k$-sets".
+Thus, if $n$ is the number of facts of $D$, the fixpoint is reached in $O(n^k)$ steps.
 In the end, $\Cqk(q)$ returns `yes' if{f} the empty set belongs to $\Deltak(q,D)$.
 Equivalently, $\Cqk(q)$ returns `yes' if there is a "block" $B$ of $D$ such that for all "facts" $u$ of $B$ the set $\set{u}$ belongs to $\Deltak(q,D)$.
-We write $D \models \Cqk(q)$ to denote that $\Cqk(q)$ returns `yes' upon input $D$.
+We write $D \models \Cqk(q)$ or $D\in \Cqk(q)$ to denote that $\Cqk(q)$ returns `yes' upon input $D$.